Leo-d-D/2022-Soft_Robots_control/README.md

 # Summay
 The poster is a review of the current development in accutation, Grip and Locomotion, modeling system, and control algorithm, and the challenges of soft robotics in space.

+# Code
+The matlab codes models the car-like robot control.